kyrakraft/portfolio/sfschools.md

 [Home](index.md)

 ## Project Description
-I created this with four friends at a hackathon; my responsibility was to code the backend as well as develop and program the algorithm that our application performs (which involves a weighted sort).
+I created this web application, written in Javascript, with four friends at a hackathon; my responsibility was to code the backend as well as develop and program the algorithm that our application performs (which involves a weighted sort).

 The goal of the hackathon, which took place in San Fransisco, was to solve a social issue that San Francisco faces.
 My group and I decided to tackle the issue of the socioeconomic disparity in public schools.
 There is a form families can complete on which they indicate their preference of schools.
 However, as we learned, information about these schools and their programs is often difficult to find.
 As a result, researching the schools can take several hours and is a frustrating process.